airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 These endpoints are also valid synchronous REST endpoints.

-This differs from the Amazon Ads reports endpoint, which returns a report ID, which will be generated asynchronously by the source.
+This differs from the [Amazon Ads reports endpoint](https://advertising.amazon.com/API/docs/en-us/info/api-overview)), which returns a report ID, which will be generated asynchronously by the source.
 Because the reports need to be downloaded separately, this is not a synchronous REST API.

 Examples:
 - Yes: [Congress API](https://api.congress.gov/#/)